 Methane was compared to the DTSC Site-Specific Screening Level for ambient indoor and outdoor air as well as the NIOSH maximum recommended safe methane concentration for workers during an 8-hour period.

-As shown in the table above, the maximum on-site detections are well below the published environmental regulatory limits and no sulfide compounds were detected above laboratory detection limits.
+As shown in the table above, the maximum on-site detections are well below the published environmental regulatory limits.

 Sincerely,

 Elizabeth Gonzalez, P.E.
 Principal Engineer

 Waterstone Environmental, Inc.